-- Take a sample for every suspected case. - Quickly report all cases to the Department of Public Health (DPH). - Assess close contacts who are symptomatic. - Exclude the case from daycare during de contagious period. - If the case attends primary or secondary school, recommend wearing a mask during contagious period. - Promote overall hygiene, respiratory etiquette and hand hygiene. - Update whooping cough vaccines as per the recommendations of the PIQ (Québec Immunization Protocol), and this for both children and pregnant women.
+- Take a sample for every suspected cases, even if the cough presented recently. - Quickly report all cases to Department of Public Health (DPH), including highly suspected cases (without waiting for a microbiological confirmation). - Assess close contacts who are symptomatic. - Exclude the case from daycare during de contagious period. - If the case attends primary or secondary school, recommend wearing a mask during contagious period. - Promote overall hygiene, respiratory etiquette and hand hygiene. - Seize every opportunity to update pertussis vaccination in line with PIQ recommendations, for both children and pregnant women.